digidotcom/xbee-java/examples/configuration/SetAndGetParametersSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application to show how to set and get parameters of an XBee device (can be either a local or a remote device).
-These methods are intended to be used when you need to set or get the value of a parameter that does not have its own getter and setter within the XBee device object.
+  This sample Java application shows how to set and get parameters of a local or remote XBee device.
+This method is intended to be used when you need to set or get the value of a parameter that does not have its own getter and setter within the XBee device object.

-  The application sets the value of 4 parameters with different value types: string, byte array and integer.
-Then it reads them from the device verifying the read values are the same as the values that were set.
+  The application sets the value of four parameters with different value types: string, byte array and integer.
+Then it reads them from the device to verify that the read values are the same as the values that were set.

   NOTE: This example uses the generic XBee device (XBeeDevice) class, but it
         can be applied to any other local or remote XBee device class.